dend/DeckSurf/README.md

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/badges/StandWithUkraine.svg)](https://den.dev/ukraine)

-## How It Works
+## Setup & operation

+### Creating a new profile

-To get started, it's necessary to create a new profile, with a set of commands that will be associated with a button on the Stream Deck.
+To get started, it's necessary to **create a new profile**, with a set of commands that will be associated with a button on the Stream Deck.
 To do that, you can use the `write` command in the Piglet CLI.

 ```bash
 Usage: